maridros/MyRPNCalculator/README.md

 The following image shows the graphical calculator and the usage of each buttons
 ![rpnCalc](https://user-images.githubusercontent.com/89779679/131679565-93dc9e8a-7a5f-4629-ac2f-5715ea7bc41a.png)
 ### Running the code
 All you need to run the code is just a browser (like chrome, firefox etc).
-Just download all the files to the same folder and run MyRPNCalculator.html.
+Just download all the files to the same folder and open MyRPNCalculator.html with the browser.